University of Nottingham Malaysia

 Teaching Summary

 Dr Joanne Lim is a Fellow of the Higher Education Academy (FHEA), UK.
-She was awarded the University of Nottingham's Lord Dearing Award in 2022 and 2014 for excellence in Teaching & Learning, and… read more
+She was awarded the University of Nottingham's Lord Dearing Award in 2014 and 2022 for Teaching and Learning Excellence, and the… read more

 Research Summary